 Concluding Remarks

 Entrepreneurs nowadays face difficulties such as broken supply chains, COVID-19-related constraints, and adverse economic conditions.
 Retailers must make choices at every level of the business process that will affect revenue, competitiveness, or future course of the company’s development.
-ML can significantly simplify the decision-making process and improve its accuracy.
+Machine learning can significantly simplify the decision-making process and improve its accuracy.
 The example presented in this article shows how to detect delays in retail deliveries.

 Using techniques and algorithms, based on historical data, companies can create solutions that warn of potential delivery delays.
 This approach allows us to scan all deliveries quickly and with high accuracy.
 Problematic orders might be analyzed further.
 For example, you could try to answer questions such as how long the delay will take, what factors will affect it the most, or which supplier will be able to provide parts or services on time.
 In further analysis, you can use different algorithms depending on the product, category, or data provided by the supplier and produce multiple models to increase prediction accuracy.